intermine/im-docs/docs/webapp/report-page/report-displayers.rst

 ``types``
     a comma separated list of class names for this displayer can be used ``parameters``
     this is a JSON string used to pass arbitrary parameters to particular displayers, you can make use of this for detailed configuration of any displayers you write.
-For example, the ``trunk/bio/webapp/src/org/intermine/bio/web/displayer/HomologueDisplayer.java`` is passed a list of data sets to displayer homologues from: ``parameters="{'dataSets': ['TreeFam data set', 'KEGG orthologues data set']}"``.
+For example, the `HomologueDisplayer.java <https://github.com/intermine/intermine/blob/dev/bio/webapp/src/main/java/org/intermine/bio/web/displayer/HomologueDisplayer.java>`_ is passed a list of data sets to displayer homologues from: ``parameters="{'dataSets': ['TreeFam data set', 'KEGG orthologues data set']}"``.

 Useful displayers
 -----------------

 There are several displayers for common data types that may be useful in many Mines.
-To enable these just copy the configuration from FlyMine's ``trunk/flymine/webapp/resources/webapp/WEB-INF/webconfig-model.xml``.
+To enable these just copy the configuration from FlyMine's `webconfig-model.xml <https://github.com/intermine/flymine/blob/master/webapp/src/main/webapp/WEB-INF/webconfig-model.xml>`_.

-For examples of the common displayers and configuration details please see ReportDisplayerGallery.
+For examples of the common displayers and configuration details please see :doc:`report-displayers-examples`..

 Creating a new Displayer
 ------------------------

 If you've loaded some new data into your Mine or have some great ideas about presenting data from the common data loaders you can create a new displayer.
 Here are brief instructions, take a look at the many examples for more details.

 #.
-Create a Java class [1]_ in ``<mine>/webapp/src/org/intermine/web/displayers`` that inherits from ``org.intermine.web.displayer.ReportDisplayer``.
+Create a Java class [1]_ in your mine, e.g. `/displayers <https://github.com/intermine/flymine/tree/master/webapp/src/main/java/flymine/web/displayer>`_ that inherits from ``org.intermine.web.displayer.ReportDisplayer``.
 #.
 Implement ``public void display(HttpServletRequest request, ReportObject reportObject)`` to perform any queries or processing required and put results on the request.
 #.
-Create a JSP file in ``<mine>/webapp/resources/webapp/model`` to display the results.
+Create a JSP file in `webapp/src/main/webapp/model` to display the results.
 #.
-Add configuration to ``<mine>/webapp/resources/webapp/WEB-INF/webconfig-model.xml`` to set up the ``javaClass`` and ``jspName`` created above and set the ``types`` for which the displayer should appear and the *summary* or a data category (aspect) as the ``placement`` for the displayer.
+Add configuration to `webapp/src/main/webapp/WEB-INF/webconfig-model.xml` to set up the ``javaClass`` and ``jspName`` created above and set the ``types`` for which the displayer should appear and the *summary* or a data category (aspect) as the ``placement`` for the displayer.
 Optionally set any fields in the report page that should be hidden when this displayer is used.

 Troubleshooting
 ~~~~~~~~~~~~~~~